Sound card: Sound cards on other platforms

 The earliest known sound card used by computers was the Gooch Synthetic Woodwind, a music device for PLATO terminals, and is widely hailed as the precursor to sound cards and MIDI.
 It was invented in 1972.

-Certain early arcade machines made use of sound cards to achieve playback of complex audio waveforms and digital music, despite being already equipped with onboard audio.
-An example of a sound card used in arcade machines is the Digital Compression System card, used in games from Midway.
-For example, Mortal Kombat II on the Midway T-Unit hardware.
-The T-Unit hardware already has an onboard YM2151 OPL chip coupled with an OKI 6295 DAC, but said game uses an added-on DCS card instead.
+Certain early arcade machines made use of sound cards to achieve playback of complex audio waveforms and digital music, despite already being equipped with onboard audio.
+An example of a sound card used in arcade machines is the Digital Compression System card, used in games from Midway such as Mortal Kombat II on the Midway T-Unit hardware.
+The T-Unit hardware already has an onboard OPM YM2151 FM chip coupled with an OKI MSM6295 DAC, but said game uses an added-on DCS card instead.
 The card is also used in the arcade version of Midway and Aerosmith's Revolution X for complex looping music and speech playback.
 (Note: Revolution X used fully sampled songs from the band's album that transparently looped – an impressive feature at the time the game was released.)

 MSX computers, while equipped with built-in sound capabilities, also relied on sound cards to produce better-quality audio.
-The card, known as Moonsound, uses a Yamaha OPL4 sound chip.
-Prior to the Moonsound, there were also sound cards called MSX Music and MSX Audio for the system, which uses OPL2 and OPL3 chipsets.
+There were sound cards called MSX-Music and MSX-Audio for the system, which used OPLL and OPL1 chipsets, respectively.
+The Moonsound, created by Sunrise Swiss, uses an OPL4 sound chip.